michaelkaletsch/sql-project/README.md

 **Files used in project:**
-- dvdrental.tar (Sakila DVD Rental database)
+- dvdrental.tar (Sakila DVD rental database)
-- queries.txt (file with SQL codes and comments)
+- queries.txt (file with SQL code and comments)
 - report.pdf (visualizations and result summary)
 - report.pptx (visualizations and result summary)